How networking grew my business

 I’m still networking, still going on courses when I need to learn or improve on a skill and still benefitting from the increased confidence you get from taking yourself out of your comfort zone.

-I don’t think I’ll ever be mum to an Olympian but I guess life is not all about podiums and awards.
+I don’t think I’ll ever be mum to an Olympian but that’s ok.
 I’m working hard and hoping that one day my children can be proud of me.

 (Image: from the family album, taken at Hayle Towans, Cornwall; quote by Anthony J D’Angelo)